Maluuba/newsqa/README.md

 * Download the questions and answers from [here][maluuba_newsqa_dl] to the maluuba/newsqa folder
 * Extract the dowloaded tar.gz contents into the maluuba/newsqa folder (`tar -xzvf newsqa-data-v1.tar.gz`) (we'll automate this step in the future)
 * Use Python 2
+* (Optional - Tokenization) To tokenize the data, you must install a JDK (Java Development Kit) so that you can compile and run Java code.
-* (Optional) To tokenize the data and offset the character indices, you must get some JAR files.
+* (Optional - Tokenization) To tokenize the data, you must get some JAR files.
 You can get the JAR files from [here][stanford_tagger].
 You just need the [English option of version 3.6.0][stanford_zip_3.6.0].
 Extract stanford-postagger-2015-12-09/stanford-postagger.jar and stanford-postagger-2015-12-09/lib/slf4j-api.jar to maluuba/newsqa
 * Run `pip install --requirement requirements.txt`
 * Run `python maluuba/newsqa/example.py --help` to see instructions
 * (Testing) Make sure you do all above steps and run `python maluuba/newsqa/example.py && mv combined-newsqa-data-v1.csv maluuba/newsqa` before running tests